Once set, the "schedule" will continue to work as long as there is electricity power supplied.

 This standard is in addition to specific product standards such as AS/NZS 60598.2.2-2016 and AS2293.1.2005 Emergency Lighting as an example.

 As a minimum you should find all necessary electrical data to allow you to be informed about the electrical characteristics of the product to enable a safe and compliant installation such as RCM mark, company logo, voltage, line current, power, frequency, power-factor, country of origin, IP rating, batch number ta rating, cover ratings if applicable.

 SAL distribute their products through authorised Australian Electrical Trade Wholesalers and Lighting Retailers.
-To find a store near you, simply go to the HOME web page and input your postcode and available locations will be provided.
+To find a store near you, simply follow this link and input your postcode, where the nearest location to you will be provided.

 Electrical safety regulations – www.erac.gov.au